 Take a look, how everything is changed:

-It seems like we are getting fewer warranties from the systems, but in fact, we are getting more reliability.
+It seems like we are getting fewer guarantees from the systems, but in fact, we are getting more reliability.
 Sounds strange, isn't it?

-Evolution in nature have passed the similar way from exoskeletons and giant creatures to social constructs where every single creature has fewer warranties of surviving by itself, but the whole system becomes more flexible, adaptive and therefore reliable.
+Evolution in nature have passed the similar way from exoskeletons and giant creatures to social constructs, within which every single creature has fewer guarantees of surviving by itself, but the whole system becomes more flexible, adaptive and therefore reliable.

 That's where we go in IT.